-The East African Community (EAC) has agreed on a deadline to implement a common currency within the region, following the 26th consultative meeting which was held on March 17 in Burundi.
+The East African Community (EAC) has agreed on a deadline to implement a common currency within the region, following the 26th consultative meeting on March 17 in Burundi.

-The meeting was attended by EAC Central Bank governors who agreed to fast-track the implementation of a common currency by 2031.
-They had earlier agreed on November 2023 as the deadline but a number of frameworks proved untenable to meet the deadline.
+EAC Central Bank governors agreed to fast-track the implementation of a common currency by 2031.

-According to the Governors, chaired by Burundi Central Bank Governor Dieudonne Murengerantwari, a lot of work still needs to be done in the area of cross-border payment systems, and agreed to continue rolling out interoperability initiatives at the national level.
+Accordingly, the Governors, through the session chair, Burundi’s Dieudonne Murengerantwari, a lot of work still needs to be done in the area of cross-border payment systems, and agreed to continue rolling out interoperability initiatives at the national level.

 Other areas which the governors agreed to streamline before rolling out the common currency to the benefit of over 140 million people, including enhancing the East African Payment System (EAPS) while engaging other stakeholders at the continental level on further integration of cross-border payment systems.

-A currency union in the EAC will be attractive as it will provide a more stable currency in terms of purchasing power, while currency volatility and fluctuation will be minimized.
+Noteworthy, a currency union in the EAC will be attractive as it will provide a more stable currency in terms of purchasing power, and ,minimize currency volatility and fluctuation.